-Binatog is favorite pinoy streetfood I grew up eating this for my afternoon snack from streetfood vendor.
+Binatog is my favorite pinoy streetfood!
+I grew up eating this for my afternoon snack from streetfood vendor.
 It is boiled white corn kernels with grated coconut and salt.

 “Binatog” is made with white hominy or lagkitan or Kinulti mais (dried maize kernels).
 The process is quite long and complicated, so let’s skip on that one.
 Hominy can be bought dry or canned.
 The dry one entails a time consuming procedure before it becomes edible so our choice would be the canned hominy.